Luvjen11/Akuko-nke-Ndu/RAILWAY_DEPLOYMENT.md

 **Important**: Replace the values with the actual MySQL connection details from Railway.

-### 4. Deploy
+### 5. Deploy
 - Railway will automatically detect the changes and start building
 - The build process will:
-  1. Install Maven and OpenJDK 21
+  1. Install Maven and OpenJDK 17
-  2. Navigate to `akukoNkeNdu/` directory
-  3. Run `mvn clean package -DskipTests`
+  2. Run `mvn clean package -DskipTests`
-  4. Start the application with `java -jar target/akukoNkeNdu-0.0.1-SNAPSHOT.jar`
+  3. Start the application with `java -jar target/akukoNkeNdu-0.0.1-SNAPSHOT.jar`

 ## Health Check
 The application includes a health check endpoint at `/api/quotes` that Railway will use to verify the deployment.